 - planning enforcement

-- property-related contracts and torts
+- property-related contracts, torts and criminal liability

 - property-related professional negligence